Skip to main content

 Identify the types of information to be processed, stored, and transmitted by the information system to determine the appropriate levels of protection.

-1. Data classification and categorization policies: identifies and defines the different types of information handled by a system.
-This allows systems to identify and protect sensitive information by categorizing data based on the level of Confidentiality, Integrity and Availability (CIA) while ensuring appropriate security measures are applied to each data type.
+• Data classification and categorization policies identify and define the different types of information handled by a system.
+Systems are then able to identify and protect sensitive information by categorizing data based on the level of Confidentiality, Integrity and Availability (CIA) while ensuring appropriate security measures are applied to each data type.
 This helps to minimize the risk of data breaches and facilitates compliance with relevant regulations like GDPR and HIPAA.

-2. Legal and regulatory requirements impacting data: identifies and documents all applicable laws and regulations that govern the type of data a system processes, stores, or transmits, ensuring the organization adheres to these legal mandates when handling sensitive information and mitigating potential compliance risks.
-These requirements are curial for data classification, protection of individuals' sensitive data from misuse, breaches, and unauthorized access.
+• Legal and regulatory requirements impacting data identify and document all applicable laws and regulations that govern the type of data a system processes, stores, or transmits, ensuring the organization adheres to these legal mandates when handling sensitive information and mitigating potential compliance risks.
+These requirements are key for data classification, protection of individuals' sensitive data from misuse, breaches, and unauthorized access.

-1. A list of information types categorized by sensitivity and impact: allows CMS to effectively identify and protect its most critical data by applying appropriate security measures based on how sensitive the information is and what potential damage its disclosure could cause.
+• A list of information types categorized by sensitivity and impact allows CMS to effectively identify and protect its most critical data by applying appropriate security measures based on how sensitive the information is and what potential damage its disclosure could cause.

-2. Documentation of protection requirements for each information type: ensures effective data protection and compliance with relevant regulations by providing a clear understanding of the specific security controls needed to safeguard different types of data.
-Allowing CMS to tailor its security measures to the unique risks associated with each information category.
+• Documentation of protection requirements for each information type ensures effective data protection and compliance with relevant regulations by providing a clear understanding of the specific security controls needed to safeguard different types of data.
+CMS is then able to tailor its security measures to the unique risks associated with each information category.

-Discussion: The RMF Prepare Step Task P-12; is crucial for identifying and documenting the different types of information that goes through the system.
+The RMF Prepare Step Task P-12 is essential for identifying and documenting the different types of information that goes through the system.

-Also, the NARA CUI provides overall guidance to what information needs to be protected.
+Also, the National Archives and Records Administration (NARA) Controlled Unclassified Information (CUI) provides overall guidance about what information needs to be protected.

 Cybersecurity Framework: ID.AM-5